Lamb rib chops AKA Lamb Lollipops

 - Freshly ground black pepper

-First, season lamb on both sides with kosher salt and black pepper.
-Next, heat a large skillet over high heat until very hot.
+- Season lamb on both sides with Kosher salt and black pepper.
+Heat a large skillet over high heat until very hot.
 Add a small amount of neutral oil with a high smoke point, such as grapeseed or canola oil.

 Thickness matters.
 When cooking lamb chops, your cook time is based entirely on how thick the chops were cut.
 Thinner chops (about ½-¾”) will be a perfect medium-rare in about 3-4 minutes on a stove top and are then safe to eat.
 Thicker chops (1-1 ½”) will require a few minutes longer.
 Either way, these cook up lightning fast!

-To finish lamb chops in the oven, place seared lamb on a rimmed baking sheet.
-Next, add any additional flavorings, such as my herb garlic sauce.
-I spoon about 1 heaping teaspoon on top of each chop.
+To finish lamb chops in the oven: place seared lamb on a rimmed baking sheet, then add any additional flavorings, such as herb garlic sauce.
+Spoon about 1 heaping teaspoon on top of each lamb lollipop.

 Cook in a preheated oven at 400F for 2-4 minutes.
 This will finish cooking the lamb, as well as make the sauce warm and melty!

-In my opinion, lamb is best when served medium rare, to an internal temperature of 130F.
+We prefer lamb when cooked medium rare, or to an internal temperature of 130F.
 The thing to remember when working with proteins is that they continue to cook after you remove them from the oven, grill, or stove top.
-Therefore, in order not to overcook my precious meats, I like to undercook them by a few degrees.
-When my meat thermometer says 125-128F, I’m done.
-Pull them out!
+We recommend undercooking them by a few degrees.
+When the thermometer says 125-128F, pull them out!

 Make sure you give the meat 5 minutes or so to rest before serving.
-By the time you slice into your chop – or let’s be honest, pick it up with your hands! – it should be a perfect 130F.
+By the time you slice into the lamb chops – or let’s be honest, pick it up with your hands! it’s a lamb lollipop, after all! – it should be a perfect 130F.

 If you make Pan Fried Lamb Chops, please let me know by leaving a review below!